 Proposed SEA objective Appraisal prompts Impact - Description Impact - Symbol The NPPF 2021 clarifies that a Flood Risk Assessment should be provided for all development in Flood Zones 2 and 3 and that "Development should only be allowed in areas at risk of flooding where, in light of this assessment (and the sequential and exception tests, as applicable) it can be demonstrated that: (a) within the site, the most vulnerable development is located in areas of lowest flood risk, unless there are overriding reasons to prefer a different location; (b) the development is appropriately flood resistant and resilient such that, in the event of a flood, it could be quickly brought back into use without significant refurbishment; (c) it incorporates sustainable drainage systems, unless there is clear evidence that this would be inappropriate; (d) any residual risk can be safely managed; and (e) safe access and escape routes are included where appropriate, as part of an agreed emergency plan."
 2. National planning practice guidance relating to flood risk was last updated in August 2022.
 Depending on the scale and location of any development coming forward under Policy CF1, national policy may require the proposal to be accompanied by a flood risk assessment.
 If completed in line with national policy and guidance, this will avoid any adverse impacts on flood risk to property and people.
-A neutral impact is therefore registered. = However, to reflect national policy requirements, it is recommended Policy CF1 is amended to reflect up to date national policy set out in the NPPF 2021 and national practice guidance available at https://www.gov.uk/guidance/flood-risk-and-coastal-change relating to flood risk.
-Development proposals should also be informed by the Scarborough Borough and Ryedale Level 1 Strategic Flood Risk Assessment (November 2021) when considering potential future flood risks to development and land use.
+A neutral impact is therefore registered. =

-Proposed SEA objective Appraisal prompts Impact - Description Impact - Symbol Suggested additional wording to include in the policy is: Depending on the scale and location of the development in relation to the flood risk zones, a flood risk assessment (FRA), may be required.
-The FRA should be informed by flood risk modelling set out in the latest available published Strategic Flood Risk Assessment applicable to the plan area and should demonstrate the proposal meets the requirements (including the undertaking of the sequential test) and up to date guidance set out in the NPPF and national SEA 13: To conserve and Does the policy conserve or planning practice guidance 1.
-Policy CF2 applies to the existing site of the Derwent Swimming Pool which is in the Norton on Derwent Conservation Area and located on Church Street close to where it = where appropriate enhance the significance 22 of the historical and cultural enhance the significance of the designated heritage asset? changes to Commercial Street.
+Proposed SEA objective Appraisal prompts Impact - Description Impact - Symbol SEA 13: To conserve and where appropriate enhance the significance 22 of the historical and cultural environment.
+1. Does the policy conserve or enhance the significance of the designated heritage asset?
+2. Does the policy 1.
+Policy CF2 applies to the existing site of the Derwent Swimming Pool which is in the Norton on Derwent Conservation Area and located on Church Street close to where it changes to Commercial Street.
 The conservation area itself is a heritage asset.
 There are no other heritage assets in this location.
 The building is single storey and is set back from the road.
 There is no reason why a replacement facility or refurbishment would not conserve or enhance the conservation area, given other planning policies that would apply.
-There is a therefore a neutral impact registered here. environment.
-2. Does the policy conserve or enhance the significance nondesignated heritage assets?
+There is a therefore a neutral impact registered here. = environiment. conserve or enhance the significance non- designated heritage assets?
 2. There are no known non-designated heritage assets in this area.
-0 SEA 14: To encourage the use of renewable resources and the development of renewable energy Does the policy facilitate the delivery of renewable energy schemes?
+0 SEA 14: To encourage the use of renewable resources and the development of renewable energy sources within Malton and Norton Does the policy facilitate the delivery of renewable energy schemes?
 There is no relationship between this policy and this SEA objective.
 The policy neither encourages or discourages the use of renewable resources and the development of renewable energy sources.
-0
+0 SEA 15: To make the most efficient use of land 1.
+Does the policy focus development towards previously developed land.
+Does the policy focus on The extent of CF1 is all previously developed land.
+A positive impact is registered here as it directs development to previously developed land. +